duarte-pompeu/greatpytools2025/article.md

 # Audience questions

-Relevant questions from the audience and my answers, with extra context after reflecting them on a bit.
+Relevant questions from the audience and my answers, with extra context after reflecting on them for a bit.

 **What do you think about pre-commit?**

 I think it's a reliable way to configure all your tests, and even allow different workflows:
-- users can run it manually
+- can be ran manually
-- users can install it in their git hooks
+- can be installed with git hooks
 - CI/CD can also run it manually to perform the same checks

 However, I oppose the use of custom pre-commit hooks, such as [ruff-pre-commit](https://github.com/astral-sh/ruff-pre-commit).
 They will use different versions (maybe configurations?), which can introduce versioning/configuration drift, degrading developer experience.

 My approach is to keep it simple and define `system` hooks, which just fires commands in your CLI, eg  `uv run ruff format`.
 This plays perfectly into the **centralized configuration** approach:
 - uses the same version as defined by`uv` (in `uv.lock`)
-- uses the same configurations as defined in `pyproject.toml
+- uses the same configurations as defined in `pyproject.toml`

 **What about documentation?**